uprun/git-auto-commit/README.md

 ## remarks aka known issues

-[ ] also push every commit - nah, I mean no need to do this pushing commits is not that hard and this allows for better privacy support
+[ ] also push every commit - nah, I mean no need to do this.
+Pushing commits is not that hard and this allows for better privacy support

 [ ] there are a lot of branches, I need to remove automatically them